armory/documentation/_install_guide/config_repo.md

 ### Alternatives

 If you do not already have a central artifact repository system you might want to check out [Deb S3](https://github.com/krobertson/deb-s3).
-However your
+You may want to setup IAM permissions, but this is left as an exercise for the reader, however PRs are welcomed!